 Terra is a scalable and secure cloud-based platform for biomedical researchers to access data, run analysis tools, and collaborate.
-As further described in the Terra Security Posture, we implement controls at the NIST 800-53 Moderate baseline and select additional enhancing controls where needed using a “pure” information security perspective to prioritize best-of-breed security methods.
+As further described in the Terra Security Posture, Terra is a FedRAMP authorized system as a Moderate impact system; we implement controls from the NIST 800-53 Moderate baseline and select additional enhancing controls where needed using a “pure” information security perspective to prioritize best-of-breed security methods.

-Implement multi-factor authentication on all Customer end user accounts.
+Implement multi-factor authentication (“MFA”) on all Customer end user accounts.

 Adhere to password requirements.

 As end users bring their own Google ID that is used to authenticate to Terra, Broad does not have the ability to enforce password requirements on user accounts.
 It is therefore the Customer’s responsibility to ensure that their users’ passwords meet the following requirements: (1) Are at least 8 characters in length; (2) Are rotated every 60 days; (3) Have at least 1 character changed from the previous password; and (4) Are not reused for at least 24 generations.

 If your Terra users are provisioned a Google Identity in a Workspace domain that you administer, you are able to technically enforce password strength and rotation requirements on the accounts within that domain.
 Do this by following the “Enforce and monitor password requirements for users” steps as described by Google!
 Note that Google refers to password rotation as password expiration.
 The end result is the same.

 Suspend user accounts due to inactivity.